carpentries/instructor-training/episodes/22-introductions.md

 better when they allow students to get to know each other in the context of the course material.

+Here is one example of an icebreaker you can use:
 Have everyone turn to a partner and introduce themselves with their name, one word about their research 'microbes', 'dogs', 'vectors', 'stars' and a thing they're proud of that they made.
 What they made could be a bookshelf, a curry, a 3D plot, a piece of software, their bed this morning, just something they did that they're proud of.
+Other examples can be found [on this page][icebreakers].
 Studies have shown that encouraging people to think about their characteristics, skills, values, or roles that they value or view as important can help reduce the effects of stereotype threat.
-(We have no actual evidence this particular exercise helps, but it is along these lines)
+(We have no actual evidence this particular exercise helps, but it is along these lines).

 ### 5. Set the Tone for the Workshop